ivelin1936/-Assignment-Backend/README.md

     return purchaseValue - discount;
 }
 ```
-Now the paydesk can build our invoice and to return it.
-So let's print on the console our invoice and to see result.
+Paydesk will build invoice and will return it.
+Print invoice on the console and see result.
 ```
 writer.writeLine(invoiceResult);
 ```